 The speakers and the topics are most important in the conference, the length of each element is crucial to ensure that the main messages come through.
 The approach – political, practical and substantive levels of work is to ensure that the increased co-operation in the Nordics will take place on all relevant levels and strengthen the engagement.

-The Sámi would have a key note in each element of the panel session, and there could be 1-2 commentators from each point of view, addressing the viability, possible challenges and needed next steps.
+The Sámi would have a key note in each element of the panel session, and there could be 1-2 commentators from different points of views, addressing the viability, possible challenges and needed next steps.

 The timing of the Conference will be difficult, as the elections of the Sámi Parliament in Norway and also the Parliamentary elections in Norway are in September.
-This means that the preparations need to take into consideration both in relation to the Conference and to assess the possibility to continue with the topic on the agenda of the Norwegian Presidency of the NCM.
+This means that the preparations need to take into consideration both in relation to the Conference and to assess the possibility to continue with the topic on the agenda of the Norwegian Presidency of the Nordic Council of Ministers.

 DISCUSSION:

-The Conference program will be addressed in the Nordic team 4 meeting on June 10.
+The Conference program will be addressed in the Nordic team meetings on June 10 and 7 September.
 Everyone is welcome to join the discussions.
-Any suggestions for speakers are also welcome to be added to the program based on the agreed approach that the discussion in the Conference will be based on the findings of the work by the SPC reflecting also the view expressed in the subgroup on IP and ICH.
+Any suggestions for speakers are also welcome to be added to the program based on the agreed approach that the discussion in the Conference will be based on the findings of the work by the Sámi Parliamentary Council reflecting also the view expressed in the subgroup on IP and ICH.

+The program was agreed following the week of 7 September but the subgroup discussions among experts will continue to be refined towards the Conference.
+Inviatations were sent out usinf the Save the date –model on 24 September.

+The below issues is planned to be dealt with in social media marketing of the Conference.

 How to present the topic in the invitation in an attachment on